 Can we find out why?

 The offshore shingle island is one of the things that the new Coast Watchers project would like to find the reason for.
 It’s aim is to make us all into Citizen Scientists who record and track the movement of our beaches and shoreline.

-If you spend any length of time here you’ll know that the seabed and beach moves about from day to day with the tides.
+If you spend any length of time on the Fylde Coast, you’ll know that the seabed and beach moves about from day to day with the tides.
 There have always been sandbanks and beds around the Fleetwood coastline, Wyre estuary channel and Morecambe Bay.

 Len Yeadon said on Facebook “This might be a continuation of a phenomenon that was around in my great grandfathers time.
 People spoke of fishing trips where an island “rose” out of the sea.”